 “Successful is the one who corrects his current actions and understands his past mistakes.” – Imam Ali

-When I sat down to write a book about SEO, I wanted to include all the lessons I’d learned over 16 years as an industry professional.
+When I sat down to write a book about SEO, I wanted to include all the lessons I’d learned since 2003 as an industry professional.
 I’ve made plenty of mistakes along the way, but each instance of failure taught me an important lesson.
 By teaching you the lessons I learned and using the processes we’re about to cover, you’ll be able to avoid many common errors on your way to SEO success.

 There is one major difference between this SEO book and others you may read online: We don’t do backlinking, and I’ll give you a brief story why.